AlivadTheImpala/school_vault/String.md

 */

 ```
-To get the same effect as above you need to include the line break character ```\n
+To get the same effect as above using quotes instead of backticks, you need to include the line break character ```\n
 ```javascript
 const output = "I like the song.\nI gave it a score of 90%.";
 console.log(output);